DefinitionThis section has been translated automatically.

-- Size measurement of all atria and ventricles (high-grade stenosis is also possible in the absence of hypertrophy (Pinger 2019)
+- Size measurement of all atria and ventricles (high-grade stenosis is possible even in the absence of hypertrophy (Pinger 2019))

-- Assessment of a possible co-participation of the other flaps
+- assessment of possible involvement of the other valves

 - the pressure conditions in the small circuit should be estimated

-- the maximum flow velocity, the mean gradient and the flap opening area (KÖF) should always be indicated (Pinger 2019)
+- the maximum flow velocity, mean gradient, and valve orifice area (KOF) should always be reported (Pinger 2019)

-- Anomaly of the pockets (bi- or tricuspid system)
+- Abnormality of the pockets (bi- or tri-cuspid).

-- calcified or fibrotically thickened aortic valve pockets
+- calcified or fibrotic thickened aortic valve pockets

-- in calcifying AS there is a reduced valve separation
+- in case of calcifying AS, a reduced valve separation is found

-- Evidence of a simultaneously existing aortic valve insufficiency due to reflux in the color Doppler
+- evidence of concomitant aortic valve regurgitation by reflux on color Doppler

-- possible dilatation of the ascending aorta (usually occurs in connection with a bicuspid valve)
+- any dilatation of the ascending aorta (usually occurs in association with a bicuspid valve).

-The severity of the stenosis is classified as low, medium or high depending on the valve opening area and the gradients above the valve (Herold 2018).
+The severity of stenosis is classified as mild, moderate, or severe depending on the valve opening area and gradients across the valve (Herold 2018).

 - Flow velocity < 3 m/s

-According to Pinger (2019), the following criteria are found echocardiographically in a high-grade stenosis of the arterial valves:
+Echocardiographically, according to Pinger (2019), the following criteria are found in high-grade arterial valve stenosis:

 - the mean pressure gradient is > 40 mmHg

-- the maximum flow velocity is > 4.0 m/s (for patients with normal transvalvular flow or normal HZV)
+- maximum flow velocity is > 4.0 m/ s (in patients with normal transvalvular flow or normal HZV)

-Coronary angiography: A coronary angiography is indicated if coronary heart disease is also suspected.
-This applies to approx. 35 % of patients with aortic valve stenosis (Bonzel 2009).
-In 2019 this number will already be up to 50% of cases (Pinger).
-After ESC there is a preoperative indication for coronary angiography (Pinger 2019):
+Coronary angiography: Coronary angiography is indicated when coronary artery disease is also suspected.
+This applies to approximately 35% of patients with aortic valve stenosis (Bonzel 2009).
+In 2019, this number is already up to 50% of cases (Pinger).
+According to ESC, there is a preoperative indication for coronary angiography in (Pinger 2019):

-- postmenopausal women and men > 40 years
+- Postmenopausal women and men > 40 years of age.

 - secondary mitral regurgitation for evaluation

-The indication for retrograde probing of the aortic valve should be made carefully, as the risk of embolization can be up to 22% (Omran 2003).
+The indication for retrograde probing of the aortic valve should be made carefully, as the risk of embolism may be as high as 22% (Omran 2003).

-Manometry: When measuring pressure, the systolic (peak-to-peak) and mean gradient over the valve (measured between left ventricle and aorta) and the valve opening area should be calculated.
+Manometry: Pressure measurements should include calculation of systolic (peak-to-peak) and mean gradient across the valve (measured between the left ventricle and aorta) and valve orifice area.

-- Peak-to-peak gradient: This represents the difference in pressure between maximum systolic pressure in the left ventricle and maximum systolic pressure in the aorta.
-It cannot be measured exactly by Doppler sonography because the peaks do not exist at the same time and therefore a measurement of the pressure difference cannot actually be measured.
+- peak-to-peak gradient: This represents the pressure difference between maximum systolic pressure in the left ventricle and maximum systolic aortic pressure.
+It cannot be measured accurately by Doppler sonography because the peaks do not exist at the same time and thus a measurement of the pressure difference cannot actually be measured.

-- maximum instantaneous gradient: This is the instantaneous maximum pressure difference between the systolic pressure in the left ventricle and the systolic aortic pressure.
+- Maximum instantaneous gradient: This refers to the instantaneous maximum pressure difference between the systolic pressure in the left ventricle and the systolic aortic pressure.
 This is measured during simultaneous registration.

-- Mean gradient: The mean gradient is an area integral between the pressure curve of the left ventricle and the aortic pressure curve, also with simultaneous recording.
+- Mean gradient: Mean gradient is an area integral between the left ventricular pressure curve and aortic pressure curve, also during simultaneous registration.

-The gradient is dependent on the degree of stenosis, but also on the blood flow through the valve and thus the CPR.
-If ventricular function is restricted, a low gradient may be found, but a relevant stenosis may still be present.
-Here the valve opening area (KÖF) plays an important role.
+The gradient depends on the degree of stenosis, but also on the blood flow across the valve and thus the HZV.
+If ventricular function is impaired, a low gradient is found, but a relevant stenosis may still be present.
+In this case, the valve orifice area (CoeF) plays an important role.
 It can be calculated using the Gorlin formula.